grokthis/ucisc/docs/09_Instruction_Set.md

 #### Bit operations

-Overflow register is set to 0, carry and overflow flags are 0
+Carry and overflow flags are 0

 Format: CODE - Name and description (instruction)